Lasik Technology Behind the Surgeon

 Technolas 217z Excimer Laser

-- It is the fastest excimer system available today, which means more accurate results and less stress for the patient.
+- It is the fastest excimer Lasik technology available today, which means more accurate results and less stress for the patient.

 - Eye tracking system that stops the laser when the eye moves outside a pre-defined range.
 Knowing this provides our patients comfort when they are concerned about their eyes moving during the procedure.